pnowosie/til/spacemacs/20200218-dired-mode-info.md

  -  `x` 'Expunge' -- i.e. actually delete files/directories marked for deletion

 To create a file just open a new buffer (SPC b N) and save (SPC f s) it wherever you want

+- `SPC f j` - jump to the dired containing the current file

+## Compression
+- `c` - compress, prompts of an archive name
+- `Z` - ask to compress or decompress, replaces current file with the `.gz` archive,
+- <Enter> - see the content of the compressed files (also zips / folders)

 ## How to get help about the mode?

 Here are a few things you can try to see available keys: